RensJanssen/Rotterdampas-API-Docs/source/index.md

 ---- | -----------
 400 | One or more mandatory parameters and/or headers are empty.
 401 | Wrong values in basic authentication.
-401 | Wrong values in X-AUTHENTICATION-TOKEN authentication.
+401 | There isn't a user linked to the given X-AUTHENTICATION-TOKEN.
 403 | Can't find the 'PasSoort'.
 403 | Can't find the 'organization' of the pass.
 200 | Everything is ok.